RegardsOss/RegardsOss.github.io/docs/development/backend/regards/notifier/plugins/notifier-plugins.md

 Senders are used to define how to send notification to recipients.

 `RabbitMQSender :`
-This  sender is used to send notification on a specific RabbitMQ couple exchange/queue.
+This  sender is used to send notification on a specific RabbitMQ couple exchange/queue with no transformation applied to the input.
 Configuration parameters are :
  - exchange : Name  of the  exchange to use
  - queueName : Name of the queue to use